p-lr/TrekMe/Readme.md

 ## <a name="TOC-Create-a-map"></a>Create a map

 There are four ways to create a map:

-1. Select an area from an official source provider like IGN or USGS
+1. Select an area from an official source provider like IGN or USGS,
-2. Import from an archive
+2. Import from an archive,
-3. Receive a map from a nearby TrekMe user (over Wifi)
+3. Receive a map from a nearby TrekMe user (over Wifi),
 4. Make it yourself (the hard way)

 The preferred and easiest way is the first one.
 Below are detailed each of these methods.